BrahianVT/ai/src/posts/The_most_complete_AI_directories_in_the_internet.md

 # The most complete Ai directories in the internet

-As we know when Chat GPT lanched last years, and after that a lot of conpanies also lanched similar products or anothers just lunch GPT grappers,
+As we know when Chat GPT lanched last year, and after that a lot of companies also lanched similar products or anothers just lunch GPT wrappers.

 Here are the most complete Ai directories I've found in the web.